 What does a world of hearing equality look like and how can we work together to bring it closer?
-To commemorate the close of Hearing Awareness Week, on Friday 5 March Soundfair is launching The HearMe Report – a document that centres the lived experiences of people with hearing conditions and identifies ten priority areas for society-wide action.
+On Friday 5 March 2021, Soundfair launched The HearMe Report – a document that centres the lived experiences of people with hearing conditions and identifies ten priority areas for society-wide action.

-The event will kick-off at 11am AEDT.
-Upon arrival, attendees will be invited to explore the HearMe art installation; an immersive experience by Kate Disher-Quill that draws on the elements from the report and simulates some of the physical, social, and emotional impacts of a range of hearing conditions to stimulate fresh understanding and empathy.
+Upon arrival, attendees were invited to explore the HearMe art installation; an immersive experience by Kate Disher-Quill that drew on the elements from the report and simulates some of the physical, social, and emotional impacts of a range of hearing conditions to stimulate fresh understanding and empathy.

-The report will be launched at midday with support from The Hon Mark Coulton MP and keynote speakers including Suzanne Waldron, and Dr Caitlin Barr.
-The launch will be livestreamed, so interested people will be able to attend the event online.
+The report was launched with support from The Hon Mark Coulton MP and keynote speakers, including Suzanne Waldron and Dr Caitlin Barr.
+Livestreamed with captioning and Auslan interpreters, the presentatations can be watched here:

 Art exhibition, supported by Specsavers